 Immigration law in America is the most developed law branch, due to enormous number of immigrants that is constantly rising with each day.
 Illegal immigration is the problem America deals with every day.
 Only in 2014 about eleven million illegal immigrants entered the county, of which majority are of the Mexican origin.
-If you need help, you can contact los angeles social security disability lawyer.
+Useful resource here to read.

 The number of legal immigrants is decided by how many immigration visas Congress decides to allow.
 Half of this legal immigrants become legal permanent residents in every year.
 Out of this half about 15% are Mexicans, and after Mexican, Indian and Chinese persons make the majority.

 Newly approved permanent residents are mostly children and young people up to 25 years.
 8 percent of legal permanent residents are newborns who are connected by birth to an USA citizen.
 Young people make about 40 percent of the new LPR (legal permanent residents).

 About five hundred thousand new legal permanent residents are women, and about six hundred thousand are married persons in search for a better life for their families.
 The number of the immigrants is slowly reflecting on the composition of American population this is confirmed by researches that showed that majority of babies born in 2012 were black, Hispanic or Asian, which is you might say unusual for America as the country of while people population.
 Exactly this phenomenon of immigration was the cause for a new term minority – majority, which refers to a case in a few American states where population is made out of less than half white people and a majority of minorities.
 That majority of minorities does not mean that this minority is Mexican or Chinese only, on the contrary it means, that all minorities, Chinese, Mexican, Indian, Syrian and others together make more than a half of a state population.